Championship run-in: Where the top four stand in race for automatic promotion

-Once seemingly certain to return to the top flight after a single season in the second tier – Enzo Maresca’s side were 17 points clear of Leeds – Leicester have suffered a crisis of confidence just at the wrong time.
+Leicester will seal a swift return to the top flight with victory in one of their last two matches, or if Leeds lose at QPR on Friday night, after recovering their composure in the nick of time.

-A 2-1 home defeat by Middlesbrough on February 17 launched a run of 10 league games culminating in a 1-0 reverse at Plymouth which saw them lose six times and collect just 10 of the 30 points available.
+Enzo Maresca’s Foxes looked certain to bounce straight back to the Premier League – they were 17 points clear of Leeds at the turn of the year – before an almighty wobble saw them lose six times in 10 matches through February to April.

-However, a 2-1 victory over play-off chasing West Brom took them back to the top of the table and with two of their last three fixtures at the King Power Stadium, they will hope they can make home advantage count.
+But a 2-1 win over play-off hopefuls West Brom last Saturday took them back to the top of the table and Tuesday’s 5-0 triumph over Southampton suggests they will ultimately hold their nerve.

 Leeds (2nd, played 44, 90 points, +43 goal difference)